Ex-officer testifies in tears he's sorry for Tyre Nichols beating. 'I made his child fatherless'

 The officers used pepper spray and a Taser on Nichols, who was Black, during a traffic stop, but the 29-year-old ran away, police video shows.
 The five officers, who also are Black, then punched, kicked and hit him about a block from his home.

+Mills said he removed his body camera after the beating when Martin motioned toward him to do so because he wanted to tell Mills something.

-Mills also testified that he was looking to leave a crime suppression unit.
-He said he didn’t like the structure of the Scorpion Unit, nor did he like the “go-go-go” approach of members of the team, whose success was determined by arrest numbers and other statistics.
+Mills testified earlier Tuesday that he was looking to leave his crime suppression unit.
+He said he didn’t like the structure or “go-go-go” approach of the Scorpion Unit, whose success was determined by arrest numbers and other statistics.

 "I didn't like the hostility" team members showed citizens, Mills said.
 He noted that Haley and Emmitt Martin were known as the Smash Bros. for being overly aggressive and that Haley did not always turn on his body camera.
 Martin took a plea deal and already testified in the trial.